harrymt/blog/_posts/2017-11-15-my-first-website.md

 ---

 <div class="message">
-The first ever website I created and how I tried to improved it.
+The first ever website I created and how I tried to improve it.
 </div>

 ## Amazing Tees